sharonouma/alx-pre_course/README.md

-This is the README file
+This is my README file